 Blood pressure is just one number to keep an eye on to reduce your risk of heart attack and heart disease.
 Here are three others you should know:

 Cholesterol: Unhealthy levels can raise your risk of a heart attack.

-Blood sugar: When your blood sugar is high, it can lead to diabetes, which is a major risk factor for heart attack.
+- Blood sugar: When your blood sugar is high, it can lead to diabetes, a major risk factor for heart attack.